- Reasons and Solutions for Low Pitched Sound

 Because these turntables are really old, they might sound low-pitched.
 But there are ways you can fix the problems.

 So, why does my record player sound low pitched?

-Your record player may sound low pitched due to slow turntable speed.
-Other reasons might be stretched belt, wrongly adjusted fine tune, a not free running belt and many more.
+Your record player may sound low-pitched due to the slow turntable speed.
+Other reasons might be stretched belt, wrongly adjusted fine-tune, a not-free running belt, and many more.
 You can fix the belt, clean the turntable, fine-tune using knobs, increase the turntable speed, etc to fix this issue.

 But wait, there is more to each reason.

 Below we have given the details on reasons and also the solutions.
 So, what are you waiting for?
 Let’s get in!